benbas/Tutorial_1/README.md

 Due to dynamic typing, in Python the same variable can have a different type at different times during the execution.
 Dynamic typing allows for flexibility in programming, but with a price in performance."
 From *Using static typing - Python in High Performance Computing*, FutureLearn.com

+One way to debug variables throughout your code, is by drawing a trace table.
+Over time you will rely less and less on something like a trace table, but it's still good to know about.
+In the future you will learn to use debugging tools built into VS Code.

 **Basic introduction to data types**